-The COVID-19 crisis has forced one of the most interesting and attractive Passenger car markets to drive in the reverse gear.
+The COVID-19 crisis has forced one of the most interesting and attractive Passenger car markets to drive in reverse gear.
 The year 2020 could perhaps be one of the most difficult for the South African Automotive Industry to traverse through.
 With a whopping 6.9% of GDP, the automotive industry makes a significant contribution to the country’s economy.
-However, South Africa’s grandiose plans for its automotive industry was brought to ruin by the pandemic and the five-week lockdown imposed in the country.
+However, South Africa’s grandiose plans for its automotive industry were brought to ruin by the pandemic and the five-week lockdown imposed in the country.
 ACG predicts the country’s automotive market to face a decline of 30% to a mere 40% share in 2020 as compared to that in CY 2019.

 According to the NAAMSA, the manufacturing industry employs 110,000 people both directly and indirectly and the automotive sector provides nearly 457,000 jobs.
 Aided by the government’s proactive industrial policies, this sector is the only manufacturing sector that has shown significant growth.